98AnnaM/recipe-website-project/README.md

   The interceptor checks the current time and if it is maintenance time, redirects to the "/maintenance" endpoint.
 - Scheduler:
-  - the application sends to the admins automatically generated message wirh the count of all registered users, the counts of the vegan, vegetarian and meat recipes.
+  - the application sends to the admins automatically generated message wirh the count of all registered users, the counts of the vegan, vegetarian and meat recipes every day at midnight.
   - the application changes the index page message and pictures every day at 11:00, 15:00, 17:00 and 00:00 oclock showing three random lunch, dinner, afternoon desert and breakfast recipes.
   - a scheduled task cleans up the database from expired tokens and users not verified profiles on every 30 mins.